Nelibur/Nelibur/README.md

-Nelibur - Message based webservice framework on pure WCF
+Nelibur - Message based web service framework on the pure WCF
 =======

-Nelibur is message based webservice framework on pure **WCF**.
-Nelibur simplifies creating high-performance and message based webservices with WCF and of course **you have all the power of WCF.**
+Nelibur is message based web service framework on the pure **WCF**.
+Nelibur simplifies creating high-performance and message based web services and you certainly have **all the power of the WCF**

 Use the [Google Group](https://groups.google.com/forum/#!forum/nelibur) for feature requests and follow [@Nelibur](http://twitter.com/Nelibur) for project updates.